palmy-finance/palmy-protocol/README.md

 ## Markets configuration

-The configurations related with the Oasyslend Markets are located at `markets` directory.
-You can follow the `IOasyslendConfiguration` interface to create new Markets configuration or extend the current Oasyslend configuration.
+The configurations related with the Palmy Markets are located at `markets` directory.
+You can follow the `IPalmyConfiguration` interface to create new Markets configuration or extend the current Palmy configuration.

-Each market should have his own Market configuration file, and their own set of deployment tasks, using the Oasyslend market config and tasks as a reference.
+Each market should have his own Market configuration file, and their own set of deployment tasks, using the Palmy market config and tasks as a reference.

 ## Test